- What exactly is WooCommerce Shortcodes?

 - How to generate a Shortcode with this plugin

-If you run an eCommerce business, you’re most likely familiar with shortcodes.
+You’re most likely familiar with shortcodes if you run an eCommerce business.
 If not, you’ve come to the right place.
-Shortcodes can sound very complex and complicated, but they’re easy to use.
+Shortcodes can sound complex and complicated, but they’re easy to use.
 And the good part is that you don’t need to know how to code to understand them.

-In this article, we’ll walk you through the process of understanding shortcodes from scratch, how they work, and everything else you need to know to get the full picture.
+In this article, we’ll walk you through the process of understanding shortcodes from scratch, how they work, and everything else you need to know to get the whole picture.

 So without further ado, let’s get started!